-If you’re shopping for the cheapest electricity rate in Texas, you might decide to pick the company that advertises the lowest rate.
+If you’re shopping for cheap electricity plans in Texas, you might decide to pick the company that advertises the lowest rate.
 Makes sense, right?
 But wait, you soon discover it’s not as straight forward as you’d hoped.
-There are separate electric rates for 500 kWh, 1000 kWh, 2000 kWh, and sometimes the advertised rate is called an energy charge.
-With so many electric choices and different electric rates, how do you decide?
+There are separate electric rates for 500 kWh, 1000 kWh, 2000 kWh.
+And unless you read the find print you may choose the wrong plan.
 Before you blindly click on the plan with the lowest advertised rate, read this article.

 Why Three Electricity Rates for Each Plan?